unknownv2/CoreHook/README.md

 A library that simplifies intercepting application function calls using managed code and the .NET Core runtime.

+This is a fork from the original [CoreHook](https://github.com/unknownv2/CoreHook) by @unknownv2, adding .NET 5+ compatibility and widly refactoring the sources (I hope the original author won't be upset about it :wink:).

 Inspired and based on the great [EasyHook](https://github.com/EasyHook/EasyHook).

 ## Contents